-3. Third, Asking for the right raise amount will improve your odds
+3. Ask for the right amount to improve your odds

-4. Fourth, Find the perfect time to ask for a raise
+4. Find the perfect time to ask for a raise

 A lot of employees don’t know when to ask for a raise.
 Or they ask at the wrong time.
 When you ask can have a huge impact on whether or not your boss says yes.

 On a random Tuesday at 4 pm when your boss is stressed out is not a good time.
-On a Friday afternoon before a Holiday is not a good time.
-Most Monday morning are also not good, because your boss doesn’t like Monday mornings.
+On a Friday afternoon before a holiday is not a good time.
+Most Monday mornings are also not good because your boss doesn’t like Monday mornings.
 So when is a good time?

 I have directly managed many employees in my career.
 But you know what?
 Of all the people I have managed do you know how many of them have asked me for a raise?
 One.
 Only one of my employees has ever asked me for a raise.
 I still can’t believe this.

 Do you want to know a secret?
 I would be willing to pay many of them more money if they just asked for it.
 I want them to be happy and stay at my company.
 They are worth a lot to me.
 Most employees don’t know they probably have the upper hand and are more valuable to their boss than they think.